 Sponsored by the Dresher Center for the Humanities.
 Co-sponsored by the Albin O. Kuhn Library.

 Thursday, May 1 | 4:00 – 5:30 p.m.

 Albin O. Kuhn Library Gallery

-Sponsored by Social Sciences Forum.
-Co-sponsored by the Dresher Center for the Humanities.
+Sponsored by the College of Arts Humanities and Social Sciences and the Dresher Center for the Humanities.